nickjanssen/angus/README.md

 * Run a webserver to test out your app locally
 * Watch for code changes and re-build

-A workflow like this is prone to change often, yet it is often very similar across different projects.
-Having these build steps generated for you can become a maintenance nightmare when you want to change a step.
-It is also harder to share reusable components across several apps.
+Having these build steps generated for you becomes a maintenance nightmare when you want to change a step.

 ## Introducing Angus

 Angus solves these problems by turning the build process into something generic and reusable.
 It allows you to specify libraries on a per-app basis, while still sharing the same build steps.

-It also tries to instill the best practices of web app development.
-It comes with the best configuration and tools for the job.
-The ultimate goal is to let you build apps without wasting time.

-Angus is just a simple scaffolding framework, where you build apps inside of the Angus repository.
-Every app is a directory inside the `src/` folder **with its own repository**.
+Inside Angus, every app is simply a directory inside the `src/` folder **with its own repository**.
 The `src/` folder gets ignored by the Angus repository.
 Each app you make with Angus shares the same global Gruntfile, but can define all the libraries they need on a per-app level.

 ## Features

-+ One Gruntfile for all your apps
++ One build configuration for all your apps
 + Every app has its own repository
 * Framework agnostic
 * Integrated connect server with pushState support